mfelleisen/Santorini/Code/README.md

   used _externally supplied_ software components to keep track of game state (which they may or may not, or may not do so honestly).

+- [X] setup new board per game -- This was a major logical bug and it wasn't discovered because the tests didn't inspect the best-of 3 properly.

 ## Racket Issues

 - in class contracts, field sub-contracts can't refer to other fields